 The Complainant is UNIQA Insurance Group AG of Vienna, Austria, represented by Schönherr Rechtsanwälte GmbH, Austria.

-The disputed domain name <uniqa-alternatives.com> is registered with GoDaddy.com, LLC (the “Registrar”).
+The disputed domain name <uniqa.online> is registered with IntertnetX GmbH (the “Registrar”).

-The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on March 18, 2019.
-On March 18, 2019, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
-On March 19, 2019, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent and contact information in the Complaint.
-The Center sent an email communication to the Complainant on March 27, 2019 providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amended Complaint on March 28, 2019.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on January 15, 2016.
+On January 15, 2016, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
+On January 18, 2016, the Registrar transmitted by email to the Center its verification response confirming that the Respondent is listed as the registrant and providing the contact details.

-The Center appointed Philippe Gilliéron as the sole panelist in this matter on May 10, 2019.
+The Center appointed Peter Burgstaller as the sole panelist in this matter on February 16, 2016.
 The Panel finds that it was properly constituted.
 The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.

 The Respondent did not reply to the Complainant’s contentions.